CsatiZoltan/t8code-wiki/Step-8-User-defined-mesh.md

 <img src="https://github.com/DLR-AMR/t8code/wiki/pictures/tutorials/Step8_3DMesh.PNG" height="400">
 </p>

-In this three dimensional example one quad, .
+In this three dimensional example two tetrahedra, two prisms, one pyramid, and one hexahedron is used.
 We will look at the following example.
-In the left you can see the vertex IDs and in the right the edge IDs of this three-dimensional example.
+In the left you can see the order of the vertices and in the right the edge IDs.
 <p align="center">
 <img src="https://github.com/DLR-AMR/t8code/wiki/pictures/tutorials/Step8_3D_Vertex_Edge_Id.PNG" height="400">
 </p>